 Balances on your gift cards are always in the currency of your store.
 So, when your customer checks their gift card balance, it is reported in the store currency.

-If you’re using international pricing to set specific product prices for different markets, then you shouldn't set specific prices for your gift cards.
-Gift card balances are always in the default currency of your store, and setting a specific gift card price may result in you losing money.
+If you’re setting specific product prices for different markets, then you shouldn't set specific prices for your gift cards.
+Gift card balances are always in the default currency of your store, and setting a specific gift card price might result in you losing money.

 For example, your store currency is US dollars (USD) and you sell $100 gift cards in USD.
 A European customer, whose local currency is Euros, buys a gift card and pays for it in Euros.
 Later the same customer creates an order and pays for it using the gift card.
 At the checkout, the balance on the gift card is converted to Euros and this amount is used to pay for the order.
 The money that remains on the gift card after paying for the order is converted back to US dollars.